sympathea/myweb2/README.md

 #### Sanity

+1. Create an Sanity account and sign in.
-1. In terminal, run the following command.
+2. In terminal, run the following command.
 You can replace "zephyrlin.me" with another name.

 ```bash
 npm create sanity@latest -- --template clean --create-project "zephyrlin.me" --dataset production  --output-path sanity
 ```

-2. Then you will probably be asked to sign in.
+3. Then you will probably be asked to sign in.
 After you sign in, follow the instructions:
    ![sanity1](./public/images/sanity1.png)

-3. Go to /sanity/schemaTypes folder.
+4. Go to /sanity/schemaTypes folder.
 Paste the following code to index.js:

 ```javascript
 import { projectsType } from "./project";